tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 We can utilize the `color-scheme` CSS property so that we can give a hint to the browser about the color scheme of our site.
 The common value for this property are `dark` and `light`.
 This property will also change our initial element styling including form controls, and scrollbars.

-What we need to do is to set this property to the root html document whenever user change the theme.
+What we need to do is to set this property to the html document whenever the user change the theme.

 ```js
 // script.js